 The Domenici Barton Energy Policy Act of 2005 ("EPAct of 2005") amended the NGA to add an anti-market manipulation provision, which makes it unlawful for any entity to engage in prohibited behavior to be prescribed by FERC, and furthermore, provided FERC with additional civil penalty authority.
 In Order No. 670, FERC promulgated rules implementing the anti-market manipulation provision of the EPAct of 2005, which make it unlawful to: (i) in connection with the purchase or sale of natural gas subject to the jurisdiction of FERC, or the purchase or sale of transportation services subject to the jurisdiction of FERC, for any entity, directly or indirectly, to use or employ any device, scheme or artifice to defraud; (ii) to make any untrue statement of material fact or omit to make any such statement necessary to make the statements made not misleading; or (iii) to engage in any act or practice that operates as a fraud or deceit upon any person.
-The anti-market manipulation rules do not apply to activities that relate only to intrastate or other non-jurisdictional entities to the extent the activities are conducted "in connection with" gas sales, purchases or transportation subject to FERC jurisdiction, which now includes the annual reporting requirements under Order No. 704 described below.
+The anti-market manipulation rules do not apply to activities that relate only to intrastate or other non-jurisdictional sales or gathering, but do apply to activities of gas pipelines and storage companies that provide interstate services, as well as otherwise non-jurisdictional entities to the extent the activities are conducted "in connection with" gas sales, purchases or transportation subject to FERC jurisdiction, which now includes the annual reporting requirements under Order No. 704 described below.
 Under the EPAct of 2005, FERC has the power to assess civil penalties of up to \$1,000,000 (adjusted annually for inflation) per day for each violation of the NGA and the NGPA.
-In January 2025, FERC issued an order (Order No. 906) increasing the maximum civil penalty amounts under the NGA and NGPA of up to \$1,584,648 per violation per day.
+In January 2025, FERC issued an order (Order No. 906) increasing the maximum civil penalty amounts under the NGA and NGPA to adjust for inflation.
+FERC may now assess civil penalties under the NGA and NGPA of up to \$1,584,648 per violation per day.